jss367/jss367.github.io/_posts/2018-06-06-exploring-images-with-python-ii.md

 ![png](2018-06-06-Exploring%20Images%20with%20Python%20II_files/2018-06-06-Exploring%20Images%20with%20Python%20II_26_0.png)

+OpenCV uses BGR internally.
+This usually doesn't come up unless you read an image with opencv and try to plot it with, say matplotlib.
+Then you'll need to switch the channels around.
 Note the flipped color channels.
 Here is how you can fix it.

 ```python